avatao/blog.avatao.com/_posts/2019-12-xx-Avatao-Next-Tech.md

 ![](../images/Macbook_usermanagement.jpg)

 That's great.
 What else?
-There many other great things we plan to change and include in the future by keeping ourself to our real goal.
+There are many other great things we plan to change and include in the future by keeping ourself to our real goal.
 Here is a quick overview of organization feautures for now.

   * Bulk invite of users
   * Squad support to group organization users